thommcgrath/Beacon/docs/configs/craftingcosts/index.markdown

 ---
 {% include editortitle.markdown %}

+In this tutorial we're going to change the crafting cost for narcotics.

+{% include omninotice.markdown %}

 ### Step 1: Choose an Engram

 {% include image.html file="selecttarget.png" file2x="selecttarget@2x.png" caption="For this tutorial, we will be editing the Narcotic recipe." %}